Life poses many challenges. We are here to help.

-I am a registered psychologist with over 10 years of experience.
-I have worked with a diverse range of clients including those who struggle with addictions, anger, anxiety, depression, grief and loss, relationship difficulties, and psychotic disorders (such as schizophrenia).
+I am a registered psychologist with over ten years of experience in the field of mental health.
+I have worked with a diverse population of clients including those who struggle with addictions, anger, anxiety, depression, grief and loss, relationship difficulties, and psychotic disorders such as schizophrenia.

 M.Ed., Registered Psychologist

 Customer service is not a term you may automatically think of when you hear psychological services, but to me, you cannot have one without the other.
 I pride myself on customer service, and work hard to deliver all of my psychological services in a customer focused and driven environment.
 Together we can work on solutions that are of value to you for any difficulties and dilemmas you are facing.

 I come from a small rural background and grew up on a farm in northern Alberta.
 I hold true to the values of integrity, honesty, and hard work.
 I believe that as people we all have inherit value and worth that is not dependent upon what we do for a living, our current situation in life, or where we come from.
 I believe that if we are willing to put in the time, the energy and the work that the goal demands, any outcome is possible and achievable.